sisk-http/docs-v2/spec/Sisk.Core.Http.HttpServerConfiguration.ErrorsLogsStream.md

 public TextWriter?
 ErrorsLogsStream { get; set; }
 ```

-Gets or sets the <a href="https://learn.microsoft.com/en-us/dotnet/api/System.IO.TextWriter">TextWriter</a> object which the HTTP server will write HTTP server error transcriptions to.
+Gets or sets the <a href="/spec/Sisk.Core.Http.LogStream.md">LogStream</a> object which the HTTP server will write HTTP server error transcriptions to.

-> **Remarks:**
->
-> This stream can be empty if ThrowExceptions is true.